Keeping Children Safe

 Pantosaurus from the NSPCC

 The NSPCC have produced this guide for parents on simple conversations to keep your child safe.

 There is also this guide that has been produced to help parents and carers in knowing how to keep their child safe online.

-In addition to this, the following letter was sent out in February 2017 from Councillor Mellen, with a leaflet attached which gives advice to parents/carers on how to discuss E-Safety with their children.
+In addition to this, the following letter was sent out by Councillor Mellen, with a leaflet attached which gives advice to parents/carers on how to discuss E-Safety with their children.

 Keeping children safe online is a key area of safeguarding as children become more and more confident using techonology.
 During lockdown children developed many useful skills when learning online.
 We also recognise that children have spent more time on devices recently than ever before.
 Therefore we have sent an e-safety newsletter to all parents which is available below.
 At the start of each unit of computing in school children look at e-safety, so this topic is regularly covered in school.